 Prevention of transmission

-Vaginal microbicides (including antiretroviral drugs) inserted before sexual contact have thus far proved ineffective, and some appear to increase risk for women, perhaps by damaging natural barriers to HIV.
+Vaginal microbicides (including antiretroviral drugs) inserted before sexual contact have thus far proved ineffective, and some appear to increase risk for women, perhaps by causing cellular damage and thus decreasing natural barriers to HIV.

 Effective measures include the following:

 Public education: Education is effective and appears to have decreased rates of infection in some countries, notably Thailand and Uganda.
-Because sexual contact accounts for most cases, teaching people to avoid unsafe sex practices is the most relevant measure (see table HIV Transmission Risk for Several Sexual Activities HIV Transmission Risk for Several Sexual Activities ).
+Because sexual contact accounts for most cases, teaching people to avoid unsafe sex practices is the most relevant measure (see table ).

-Safe sex practices: Safe sex practices between an HIV-infected patient whose infection is not virally suppressed and partners who are not infected with HIV are essential to prevent the spread of the infection.
-Unless the HIV-infected partner is known to have a virally suppressed infection (ie, undetectable viral load) and the relationship remains monogamous, safe sex practices are essential.
-Virally suppressed people living with HIV do not sexually transmit the virus to their partners (that undetectable virus equals an untransmittable virus) ( 1 Prevention reference Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
-Safe sex practices are also advised when both partners are HIV-positive and not virally suppressed; unprotected sex between HIV-infected people who are virally unsuppressed may expose a person to resistant or more virulent strains of HIV and to other viruses (eg, cytomegalovirus, Epstein-Barr virus, herpes simplex virus, hepatitis B virus) that cause severe disease in AIDS patients, as well as to syphilis and other sexually transmitted diseases (STDs) including concerning diseases such as multi-drug resistant gonorrhea and sexually transmitted Neisseria meningitidis.
+Safer sex practices: People living with HIV who are not virally suppressed (ie, undetectable viral load) should practice safer sex behaviors that are essential to prevent the spread of the infection.
+Virally suppressed people living with HIV do not sexually transmit the virus to their partners (1 Prevention references Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
+Safer sex practices should be used by a patient infected with HIV whose infection is not virally suppressed whether they have sex with partners who are not infected with HIV or with partners with HIV infection.
+Safer sex practices are advised when both partners are HIV-positive and one or both partners are not virally suppressed; unprotected sex between people with virally unsuppressed-HIV infection may expose a person to resistant or more virulent strains of HIV.
+In addition, safer sex practices help to prevent transmission of other viruses (eg, cytomegalovirus, Epstein-Barr virus, herpes simplex virus, hepatitis B virus) that cause severe disease in AIDS patients, as well as to syphilis and other sexually transmitted infections (STIs), including concerning infections such as multi-drug–resistant gonorrhea and sexually transmitted Neisseria meningitidis.
 Condoms offer the best protection.
 Oil-based lubricants should not be used because they may dissolve latex, increasing the risk of condom failure.
-(See also the CDC's information on HIV Transmission.)
+(See also the Center for Disease Control and Prevention (CDC)information on HIV Transmission.)

-Counseling for parenteral drug users: Counseling about the risk of sharing needles is important but is probably more effective if combined with provision of sterile needles and syringes to reduce transmission of HIV and other bloodborne viruses that are acquired by sharing contaminated injecting equipment, treatment of drug dependence, and rehabilitation.
+Counseling for people who use parenteral drugs: Counseling about the risk of sharing needles is important but is probably more effective if combined with provision of sterile needles and syringes to reduce transmission of HIV and other bloodborne viruses that are acquired by sharing contaminated injecting equipment, treatment of drug dependence, and rehabilitation.

 Confidential testing for HIV infection: Testing should be offered routinely to adolescents and adults in virtually all health care settings.
 To facilitate routine testing, some states no longer require written consent or extensive pre-test counseling.

-Counseling for pregnant women: Mother-to-child transmission Maternal transmission Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more has been virtually eliminated by HIV testing, treatment with ART, and, in developed countries, use of breast milk substitutes.
-If pregnant women test positive for HIV, risk of mother-to-child transmission should be explained.
-Pregnant women who do not accept immediate treatment for their HIV infection should be encouraged to accept therapy to protect the unborn baby, typically beginning at about 14 weeks gestation.
+Counseling for pregnant women: Mother-to-child transmission Vertical (maternal-child) transmission Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more has been virtually eliminated by HIV testing, treatment with ART, and, in high-resource countries, use of breast milk substitutes.
+If pregnant women are known to have HIV infection or test positive for HIV, they should be counseled about the risk of mother-to-child transmission.
+Pregnant women with HIV infection should be encouraged to accept therapy to prevent infection of the fetus or newborn, typically beginning at about 14 weeks gestation.
 Combination therapy is typically used because it is more effective than monotherapy and less likely to result in drug resistance.
 Some drugs can be toxic to the fetus or woman and should be avoided.
 If women meet criteria for ART, they should begin a regimen tailored to their history and stage of pregnancy and continue it throughout pregnancy.
 Cesarean delivery can also reduce risk of transmission.
-Regardless of the antepartum regimen used or mode of delivery, all HIV-infected women should be given IV zidovudine during labor, and after birth, neonates should be given oral zidovudine, which is continued for 6 weeks after delivery (see also Prevention of Perinatal Transmission Prevention of perinatal transmission Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
+Regardless of the antepartum regimen used or mode of delivery, all women infected with HIV should be given IV zidovudine during labor, and after birth, neonates should be given oral zidovudine, which is continued for 6 weeks after delivery (see also Prevention of Perinatal Transmission Prevention of perinatal transmission Human immunodeficiency virus (HIV) infection is caused by the retrovirus HIV-1 (and less commonly by the related retrovirus HIV-2).
 Infection leads to progressive immunologic deterioration and... read more ).
 Some women choose to terminate their pregnancy because HIV can be transmitted in utero to the fetus or for other reasons.

 Screening of blood and organs: Transmission by blood transfusion is still remotely possible in the United States because antibody results may be false-negative during early infection.
 Currently, screening blood for antibody and p24 antigen is mandated in the United States and probably further reduces risk of transmission.
 Risk is reduced further by asking people with risk factors for HIV infection, even those with recent negative HIV antibody test results, not to donate blood or organs for transplantation.
-The FDA has issued draft guidance for deferral of blood donation, including deferral for 12 months after the most recent sexual contact for men who have had sex with another man and for women who have had sex with a man who has had sex with another man (see Revised Recommendations for Reducing the Risk of HIV Transmission by Blood and Blood Products).
-However, use of sensitive HIV screening tests and deferral of donors of organs, blood, and blood products have not been implemented consistently in developing countries.
+The FDA has issued guidance for deferral of blood donation, including deferral for 3 months after the most recent sexual contact for men who have had sex with another man and for women who have had sex with a man who has had sex with another man (see Revised Recommendations for Reducing the Risk of HIV Transmission by Blood and Blood Products, August 2020).
+However, use of sensitive HIV screening tests and deferral of donors of organs, blood, and blood products have not been implemented consistently in high HIV burden countries.

 Preexposure prophylaxis with antiretrovirals (PrEP): In PrEP, people who are not infected with HIV but are at high risk (eg, by having an HIV-infected sex partner) take an antiretroviral drug daily to reduce their risk of infection.
+The CDC recommends PrEP for sexually active adults and adolescents weighing ≥ 35 kg (77 lb) who report sexual behaviors that place them at substantial risk of HIV infection (2 Prevention references Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
+The CDC also recommends PrEP for those who inject drugs and report injection practices that place them at substantial risk of HIV Infection (2 Prevention references Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
 The combination of tenofovir disoproxil fumarate plus emtricitabine (TDF/FTC) can be used.
 Use of PrEP does not eliminate the need to use other methods of reducing risk of HIV infection, including using condoms and avoiding high-risk behaviors (eg, needle sharing).
 Data concerning infants of HIV-negative mothers taking TDF/FTC PrEP during pregnancy are incomplete, but currently, no adverse effects have been reported in children born to HIV-infected women treated with TDF/FTC.
-Use of PrEP to reduce the risk of HIV infection in injection drug users is being studied.
-Long-acting antiretroviral agents are also being studied to further improve PrEP in high-risk populations with poor medication adherence.
-For the current CDC recommendations, see Pre-Exposure Prophylaxis (PrEP).
+Use of PrEP to reduce the risk of HIV infection in people who user injection drugs is being studied.
+Long-acting antiretroviral agents are licensed in the United States and other countries to further improve PrEP in high-risk populations with poor medication adherence; however, their availability remains limited.
+For the current CDC recommendations, see Preexposure Prophylaxis for the Prevention of HIV Infection in the United States (2021 Update) – Clinical Practice Guideline.

-Circumcision of men: In young African men, circumcision has been shown to reduce their risk of acquiring HIV infection from female partners during vaginal sex by about 50%; male circumcision is probably similarly effective elsewhere.
+Circumcision of men: Data from young African men show that circumcision reduces the risk of acquiring HIV infection from female partners during vaginal sex by about 50%; male circumcision is probably similarly effective in other male-patient populations.
 Whether male circumcision reduces HIV transmission from HIV-positive men to women or reduces the risk of acquiring HIV from an infected male partner is unknown.

 Postexposure prophylaxis (PEP)